-5. Immediately after the stalled engine is started, disconnect the jump start cables in reverse order.
+- 4. Start the engine in the normal operating procedure.
+Refer to this Operation and Maintenance Manual, "Starting the Engine". - 5.
+Immediately after the engine is started, disconnect the jump-start cables in reverse order.

 After jump starting, the alternator may not be able to fully recharge batteries that are severely discharged.
-The batteries must be replaced or charged to the correct voltage with a battery charger after the engine is stopped.
-Many batteries which are considered unusable are still rechargeable.
-Refer to Operation and Maintenance Manual, "Battery - Replace" and Testing and Adjusting Manual, "Battery - Test".
+The batteries must be replaced or charged to the proper voltage with a battery charger after the engine is stopped.